Discharge advice for patients following eye surgery

 You can drive a car or a mobility scooter when you feel safe to do so and you are meeting the following DVLA standard.

-People driving must also meet the recommended national guidelines for visual field.
-Often this can be four to five days or more after surgery.
-If in doubt speak to your optician.
+People who drive must also meet the recommended national guidelines for visual field.
+Often this can be 4 to 5 days or more after surgery.
+If in doubt, speak to your optician.

-We advise that you contact your car insurance company as there are specific restrictions that individual companies may have and you may not be covered.
+Before driving again, contact your car insurance company.
+There are specific restrictions that individual companies may have and you may not be covered.

 When can I go back to work?

-Usually after about one week, depending on what work you do.
-Office / computer work can start again as soon as you feel able.
+Depending on what work you do, most patients can return to work about one week after surgery.
+If you do office work, you can start again as soon as you feel able.

 Can I travel after surgery?

 It is usually fine to travel, once you have recovered from your eye operation.
-However if you have a gas bubble in your eye (some vitreoretinal patients) you cannot fly until the eye doctor tells you it is safe to do so.
+However, if you have a gas bubble in your eye (some vitreoretinal patients) you cannot fly until your eye doctor tells you it is safe to do so.
 For other eye operations, there is usually no restriction on flying.

 What should I do if I am worried about my eye?